 - Fill a canning kettle (I use a stock pot) with enough water to cover the quart Mason jars you will need to can these artichokes.
 You will need something on the bottom of the pot to keep the glass jars off the bottom.
 I use a steel veggie steamer with the feet pulled off, or you could use spare jar rims.
 Put it on medium heat.

 - Get a large bowl and fill it with cold water.
 Squeeze 2 lemons into the water and drop the lemons into the bowl.
 Pick off the tough outer leaves of the artichokes, leaving only the ones that are tightly attached and yellow at the center.
-Trim the outer layer off the choke bottom, leaving as much as you can — you need a sharp knife for this.
+Slice off the top of the artichokes, and trim the outer layer off the choke bottom, leaving as much as you can — you need a sharp knife for this.
 Rub the artichoke all over with cut lemon and drop it into the bowl with the lemons.
 This prevents them from oxidizing and turning brown.
 Repeat until you are done.

 - Turn the heat back onto the pot with the seasoned vinegar and oil.
 Put the artichokes in that pot, stir around and bring to a boil.
 With a slotted spoon, fill the Mason jars 3/4 full with the artichokes.
 Ladle the vinegar-oil mixture over the chokes evenly.
 If you run out of sauce, you can add a little vinegar and oil to top off.
 Make sure the rims of the jars are clean and dry, and that you are using brand-new lids.
 Close the jars.